20-Min Thai Green Papaya Salad Recipe

 • Adjust heat: Use more or fewer chilies depending on your spice preference.

-• Mortar & pestle alternative: A large mixing bowl and rolling pin or muddler can work in a pinch.
+• Mortar & pestle alternative: If you don’t have one, use a large mixing bowl and a rolling pin or muddler to lightly crush ingredients.

 Lucia from Taiwan.